CSUF-ACM/epp-review/src/_docs/recursion/sum.md

 permalink: /docs/recursion/sum/
 ---

 Create two functions: one that can sum the values in a an array and another that can sum the values in a linked list.
+**Hint**: First, find and implement an appropriate base case for the function.

 Use the following incomplete function definitions: